TDParser Programmers Guide¶ ↑

 expr.parse{|x| x.yield("1"); x.yield("+"); x.yield("2") }

-is right-associative.
+In that syntax, + is right-associative.
 However, we can’t write as follows.

 def expr rule(:expr) - token("+") - token(/\d+/) >> proc{|x| x[0].to_i + x[2].to_i } token(/\d+/) >> proc{|x| x[0].to_i } end